dmtrkhnv/Follow.ImpalaJump/README.md

 - Dark / Light mode
 - Fullscreen mode
 - Direct link to the tracked Instagram profile
-- No Instagram login or password required
+- No Instagram login required
-- Hidden automation browser
+- Runs locally on your Windows PC
 - No console window in the Windows release
 - Single-instance Windows app